Birational Kleinian groups

 where $f$ is a surjective proper holomorphic map.
 By \cite{BHPV} III.11 the sheaf $f_* \OO_X$ is locally free and the non-singular fibers of $f$ have the same number of connected components.
 If $F_b$ is a non-singular fiber then it is isomorphic to the projective line $\PP^1$.
 The quotient of $U\cap F_b$ by the action of $\Gamma_b$ is a general fiber of $f$, that is, a disjoint union of smooth compact curves.
 This means that $\Gamma_b$ is a classical Kleinian group and $U\cap F_b$ is a union of connected components of the discontinuity set of $\Gamma_b$.

 Suppose that the fiber $F_b$ is singular.
 Every irreducible component of $F_b$ contains at least one singular point.
 If an irreducible component of $F_b$ intersects $U$ then it contains at most two singular points because otherwise it would be pointwise fixed by $\Gamma_b$.
 In particular $\Gamma_b$ restricted to each component of $F_b$ is isomorphic to a solvable subgroup of $\PGL(2,\CC)$.
 So if there exists at least one singular fiber, then the group $\Gamma$ is solvable.
-A solvable torsion free classical Kleinian group is isomorphic to $\ZZ$ or $\ZZ^2$ and its set of discontinuity is biholomorphic to $\CC$ or $\CC^*$.
+A solvable torsion free classical Kleinian group is elementary, i.e.\ fixes a point in $\HH^3\cup\PP^1$ or preserves a geodesic in $\HH^3$, thus isomorphic to $\ZZ$ or $\ZZ^2$ and its domain of discontinuity is biholomorphic to $\CC$ or $\CC^*$.
 This implies that the intersection of $U$ with any fiber is biholomorphic to $\CC$ or $\CC^*$.
 In particular $f:X\rightarrow B$ has connected fibers.
 Thus for the singular fiber $F_b$ the intersection $F_b\cap U$ is connected and is contained in one component $C_b$ of $F_b$.
 The component $C_b$ is necessarily a $(-1)$-curve because by our hypothesis made at the beginning of Section \ref{rationalfibrationsectionone} every (-1)-curve in the fiber $F_b$ intersects $U$.